Union Budget 2023: Benefits for Agriculture Startups

 Digitization and Agritech

 The Union Budget 2022 paved the way for Agritech entrepreneurs.
-This year has also seen several announcements in this regard.
+This year, we have also seen several announcements.

 Fund for Agriculture Acceleration